 Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Recording Practice

 - Children and Families Involvement in their Records

 1. Recording Practice

-All staff must have read and comply with Council policy in relation to data protection (including the General Data Protection Regulations /GDPR) and information governance.
+All staff must have read and comply with Council policies in relation to data protection (including the General Data Protection Regulations /GDPR) and information governance.

 Each child must have their own electronic case record from the point of referral to case closure.
 Audio, video and digital recordings may also be kept.
 Original documents and contemporaneous notes must be retained and kept securely, with a scanned copy saved on to the child's file.
 The existence and location of the paper record should be noted on the file.

 The current electronic recording system must be used fully and exclusively, so that the system is used to record all contacts and activity in the right place.
-Staff must not use "shortcuts" or save blank forms, and must not develop alternative forms or use documents as an alternative to in-system processes.
+Staff must not use "shortcuts" or save blank forms, and must not develop alternative forms or use documents as an alternative to in-system processes where available.

 The practitioner primarily involved, that is the person who directly observes or witnesses the event that is being recorded, or who has participated in the meeting/conversation, must complete records.
-Where this is not possible and records are completed or updated by other people, it must be clear from the record which person provided the information being recorded.
-Records of decisions must show who has made the decision and the basis on which it has been made.
+Where this is not possible and records are completed or updated by other people, it must be clear from the record who provided the information being recorded.
+Records of decisions must show who made any decision, as well as the basis on which it has been made.

 Records should be updated from detailed notes made contemporaneously following a visit or interview; as various information becomes available, or as decisions or actions are taken as soon as practicable or, at the latest, within 24 hours.
 Where records are made or updated late or after the event, the fact must be stated as a 'Late Entry' in the record, If a worker is significantly behind in their recording they should discuss with their manager at the earliest opportunity in order that a plan to catch up can be agreed.